 But of course all things evolve.
 At the start of the ’80s, punk started to morph into new wave.
 For many, plaid was set aside in favor of suits as the likes of The Jam, The Police, Elvis Costello, and The Romantics took the music in a radio-friendly direction (it’s worth noting, by the way, that some incredible music came out of that shift — there are few finer bands from the early ’80s than The Jam, for example).

 But for many of the punks, this just wouldn’t do.
 They couldn’t relate to this fancy-dandy version of their music.
 So in the States, we saw the birth of hardcore.
 Bands such as Minor Threat, and Bad Brains (DC), Negative Approach, and The Meatmen (Detroit), Agnostic Front, and Murphy’s Law (New York), and Black Flag, and the Circle Jerks (L.A.) rebelled against the pop-ification of punk by taking it in a far more extreme and aggressive direction, and back underground.
-The results were spectacular.
+The results

 As with the early punk bands, drug and alcohol use was fairly rampant within the hardcore scene, and some of the musicians started to get sick and tired — of the sloppy performances, of what they deemed idiotic behavior, and of friends dying.
 This developed into an air of superiority among those not using drugs and alcohol and the “straight edge” scene was born.